-With more than 83 million subscribers, and highly-rated customer service, T-Mobile is the third largest wireless network in the US.
-As such, it has a wide selection of devices, including phones, tablets, watches, and more.
+With nearly 100 million subscribers, and highly-rated customer service, T-Mobile is the second largest wireless network provider in the US.
+As such, it has a wide selection of devices to complement the service, including phones, tablets, watches, and more.

 Here, we gather up a handful of the best phones you can purchase at T-Mobile today.
 Do note that this isn’t a list of the best overall which often focus on performance.
 Rather, our list aims to speak to specific users and demographics.

 The cream of the crop when it comes to Samsung’s 2021 phone lineup, very few handsets can rival its performance.
 Not only that, but it’s prettier than ever with the new color options, too.

 Come for the Qualcomm Snapdragon 888 processor and the 12GB RAM, stay for the 5,000mAh battery and quad-core camera.
 Of course there’s plenty in between as well and it’s all in service of high-end prowess.

 Everything runs smoothly but it looks even smoother when you’ve got a 6.8-inch Quad HD+ display that delivers to the tune of 120Hz refresh rate.

 Samsung Galaxy S21 5G

 The flagship Samsung experience for 2021 is not only powerful, but it’s gorgeous, too.
 It looks unlike any of its predecessors on the surface and we couldn’t be happier.

 Internally, the phone is as about as powerful as they come, and should be more than sufficient for the needs of pretty much anyone.
 Whether you’re gaming, snapping ultra-wide photos, recording 4K video, or just hitting up your social media platforms, the Galaxy S21 is here for it.